mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 accidental creation of unencrypted connections.

-The separation of secure and insecure connections differs from the MariaDB server which allows both secure and insecure connections on the same port.
-As MaxScale is the gateway through which all connections go, in order to guarantee a more secure system MaxScale enforces a stricter security policy than what the server does.
+The separation of secure and insecure connections differs from the MariaDB Server which allows both secure and insecure connections on the same port.
+As MaxScale is the gateway through which all connections go, MaxScale enforces a stricter security policy than MariaDB Server.
+Multiple listeners with different configurations can be created to enable different encryption schemes.

 TLS encryption must be enabled for listeners when they are created.
 For servers, the TLS can be enabled after creation but it cannot be disabled or altered.